danvet/danvet.github.io/_posts/2013-08-28-recent-drmi915-testsuite-improvements.md

 For the first issue there's another magic codeblock, `igt_fixture`.
 Anything within such a codeblock will be skipped when only listing subtests, but unconditionally run when any subtests should be run.
-So code to setup the global test fixture should be enclosed in such blocks.
+Code to setup the global test fixture should be enclosed in such blocks.

 For testcases without subtests the skipping and failing is easy to do - failed